API Versioning

 Select Update to save the changes to your API.

-Configuring API versioning in Tyk Operator
+Configuring Tyk Classic API versioning in Tyk Operator

-- the version name is
+- the version identifier is a header with the name

 v1